 A maintained solar panel system is an effective one!
 So, read on for tips on how to keep your solar panels in tip-top shape.

 Do Solar Panels Need to be Maintained and Cleaned?

 Solar panel systems are a great investment that provides homeowners with fully renewable energy for 25 years or more.
 Because of this lifespan, keeping your system in peak condition is essential to its functioning and well-being.
 Though solar panels typically require little maintenance to work, they still need some caring for, just like any other part of your home or mechanical equipment.

 In most cases, you don’t need to clean your solar panels very often—dirt and debris will likely be washed off with rainstorms.
 But some occasional cleaning might be required, with the correct products and safety considerations.
-You can hire a professional cleaning company for an annual deep-clean to ensure your panels function and perform at their ideal capacity.
+You can hire a professional cleaning company for an annual deep-clean to ensure your panel’s function and perform at its ideal capacity.